MATH160 Mathematics 1

 - Calculus: Martin Forbes email@example.com

 These are hours where you can drop in to see us in our offices without making an appointment first.
+There will be no office hours during lock-down.

 There are four marked assignments which make up your assignment mark A.